-As with Artifacts all models are cached, meaning the next time we will run this code, no model will need to be downloaded.
+As with Artifacts, all models are cached, meaning the next time we run this code, no model needs to be downloaded.
 Once one of the frameworks will load the weights file, the running Task will be automatically updated with “Input Model” pointing directly to the original training Task’s Model.
 This feature allows you to easily get a full genealogy of every trained and used model by your system!

 Since not all metrics are tracked that way, it's also possible to manually report metrics using the

 It's possible to log everything, from time series data to confusion matrices to HTML, Audio and Video, to custom plotly graphs!
 Everything goes!

 Once everything is neatly logged and displayed, using the comparison tool makes it easy to find the best configuration!

 The experiment table is a powerful tool for creating dashboards and views of your own projects, your team's projects, or the entire development.